Rolling Process: Definition, Working Principle, Application, and Defects

 Application Of Rolling

-There are numerous applications where hot rolled and cold rolled sheets are used.
-Here are few of those.
+There are numerous applications where hot-rolled and cold-rolled sheets are used.
+Here are a few of those.

 Hot Rolled sheet application